Traditional Indian Wedding in Antigua Guatemala

 The Backdrop

-This was the case for Sahithi and Kanna, who brought their multi-day Indian–Sri Lankan destination wedding to Antigua Guatemala, blended with Guatemalan flair.
-Their celebration was both multi-day and multi-cultural, honoring heritage while experiencing the city’s historic beauty.
-Their celebration included every tradition—Mehndi, Haldi, Baraat, the Mandap ceremony, and Sangeet—honoring heritage while experiencing the city’s historic beauty.
+This was the case for Sahithi and Kanna, who brought their Indian–Sri Lankan destination wedding to Antigua Guatemala and blended it with local Guatemalan flair.
+Their multi-day celebration included every tradition such as: Mehndi, Haldi, Baraat, the Mandap ceremony, and Sangeet, honoring their heritage while experiencing the city’s historic beauty.

 Sahithi & Kanna at Porta Hotel in Antigua Guatemala